 For those without a dedicated space, turning an eat-in kitchen into a sort of de facto dining area can be a clever solution—and one that dispenses with the unnecessary formality of a room you'll only use a few times a year.
-This design is a great example of how to define the space using art and accessories (here, an oversized painting to anchor the table, and a large houseplant to help).
-And our perennial favorite seating option, the banquette, makes another appearance, creating a family-friendly option that houseguests will come to love, too.
+This design is a great example of how to define the space using art and accessories, and our perennial favorite seating option, the banquette, makes another appearance, creating a family-friendly option that houseguests will come to love, too.

 A little color goes a long way, even if you're not blessed with as dazzling a dining room view as this one.
 Wallpapering a small section of wall at the side adds a bolt of whimsy and cheer to this otherwise understated space, making for an element that will undoubtedly elicit cocktail party conversations for years to come.